TanStack/router/docs/framework/react/guide/code-based-routing.md

 ## The Root Route

-Creating a root route in code-based routing is thankfully, the same as doing so in file-based routing.
-Call the `createRootRoute()` constructor.
+Creating a root route in code-based routing is thankfully the same as doing so in file-based routing.
+Call the `createRootRoute()` function.

 Unlike file-based routing however, you do not need to export the root route if you don't want to.
 It's certainly not recommended to build an entire route tree and application in a single file (although you can and we do this in the examples to demonstrate routing concepts in brevity).